Alexandru Papadopol-Calimah: Minister and polemicist

 In 1860, the young man married Amelia Plitos (or Pletosu), a local boyaress.
 This made him the posthumous son-in-law of Grigore Plitos, a peasant famous for his good looks and charms, who allegedly owed his raising into the nobility to the affections of Marioara Sturdza, Moldavia's dowager princess in the 1840s.
 This made Papadopol-Calimah the brother-in-law of Ruxandra Plitos-Docan-Tomazichi, whose Iași townhouse doubled as the Prussian consulate.
 Writer Dimitrie C. Ollănescu-Ascanio, who was briefly the mayor of Tecuci and befriended the Plitoses, recalls that Amelia was attractive, though myopic, whereas her husband, though of "delicate" upbringing, had "irregular features and pockmarks on his cheeks".
 Two years after his marriage, Papadopol-Calimah was traveling through the Kingdom of Bavaria alongside Alecsandri and journalist Abdolonyme Ubicini.
 While in Munich, the three men began work on a pioneer work of Romanian grammar for French readers, which was eventually published in 1863 under the pen name "V. Mircesco" (which was otherwise only used by and for Alecsandri).

 The period also saw Papadopol-Calimah being attracted into debates about Cuza's land reform project, which also included setting up a land reserve from nationalized monastic estates.
 Already in 1859, he and Kogălniceanu co-wrote the Romanian answer to the Sublime Porte (which represented the interests of Greek monks).
 In it, they demanded that such secularization be viewed as Cuza's prerogative as an autonomous monarch.
 As a member of Cuza's State Council from January 1864, Papadopol-Calimah was soon involved in the passage of reform bills countersigned by the Domnitor.
 He adopted a conservative position during the debates of August 1864: with Gheorghe Apostoleanu, he voted against the immediate abolition of tithes and corvées.
+He had an ancillary role in the passage of land-reform legislation, which, though limited in scope, had revolutionary clauses, describing the peasants as natural co-owners of the land they toiled.